databendlabs/databend-docs/docs/en/guides/30-sql-clients/00-bendsql/00-connect-to-databend.md

 <StepContent number="0" title="Before You Start">

 - Ensure that BendSQL is installed on your machine.
 See [Installing BendSQL](index.md#installing-bendsql) for instructions on how to install BendSQL using various package managers.
-- Ensure that you have a local Databend instance ready for testing.
-See [Docker and Local Deployments](../../10-deploy/03-deploying-local.md) for detailed instructions.
+- Ensure that your Databend instance has started up successfully.
 - In this tutorial, you will use the `root` account to connect to Databend.
 During deployment, uncomment the following lines in the [databend-query.toml](https://github.com/datafuselabs/databend/blob/main/scripts/distribution/configs/databend-query.toml) configuration file to select this account:

     ```sql title="databend-query.toml"